Prohibition in the United States: History

 On November 18, 1918, prior to ratification of the Eighteenth Amendment, the U.S. Congress passed the temporary Wartime Prohibition Act, which banned the sale of alcoholic beverages having an alcohol content of greater than 1.28%.
-This act, which had been intended to save grain for the war effort, was passed after the armistice ending World War I was signed on November 11, 1918.
+This act, which had been intended to save grain for the war effort, was passed ten days after the armistice ending World War I was signed, on November 21, 1918.
 The Wartime Prohibition Act took effect June 30, 1919, with July 1 becoming known as the "Thirsty First".

 The U.S. Senate proposed the Eighteenth Amendment on December 18, 1917.
 Upon being approved by a 36th state on January 16, 1919, the amendment was ratified as a part of the Constitution.
 By the terms of the amendment, the country went dry one year later, on January 17, 1920.

 On October 28, 1919, Congress passed the Volstead Act, the popular name for the National Prohibition Act, over President Woodrow Wilson's veto.
 The act established the legal definition of intoxicating liquors as well as penalties for producing them.
 Although the Volstead Act prohibited the sale of alcohol, the federal government lacked resources to enforce it.

 Prohibition was successful in reducing the amount of liquor consumed, cirrhosis death rates, admissions to state mental hospitals for alcoholic psychosis, arrests for public drunkenness, and rates of absenteeism.
-While many state that Prohibition stimulated the proliferation of rampant underground, organized and widespread criminal activity, Kenneth D. Rose and Georges-Franck Pinard maintain that there was no increase in crime during the Prohibition era and that such claims are "rooted in the impressionistic rather than the factual."
+While many state that Prohibition stimulated the proliferation of rampant underground, organized, and widespread criminal activity, Kenneth D. Rose and Georges-Franck Pinard make the opposite claim that there was no increase in crime during the Prohibition era and that such claims are "rooted in the impressionistic rather than the factual."
+The highest homicide rate in the United States in the first half of the 20th century occurred during the years of prohibition, decreasing immediately after prohibition ended.
 By 1925, there were anywhere from 30,000 to 100,000 speakeasy clubs in New York City alone.
 Wet opposition talked of personal liberty, new tax revenues from legal beer and liquor, and the scourge of organized crime.

 On March 22, 1933, President Franklin Roosevelt signed into law the Cullen–Harrison Act, legalizing beer with an alcohol content of 3.2% (by weight) and wine of a similarly low alcohol content.
-Subsequently on December 5, ratification of the Twenty-first Amendment repealed the Eighteenth Amendment.
-However, United States federal law still prohibits the manufacture of distilled spirits without meeting numerous licensing requirements that make it impractical to produce spirits for personal beverage use.
+On December 5, ratification of the Twenty-first Amendment repealed the Eighteenth Amendment.
+However, United States federal law still prohibits the manufacture of distilled spirits without meeting numerous licensing requirements that make it impractical to produce spirits for personal use.